 Symptoms range from inconvenient and embarrassing to painful or even debilitating.
 They have a negative impact on a woman’s lifestyle and can be both challenging to diagnose and difficult to treat.

-At Frye Regional Medical Center, our Pelvic Health program’s multidisciplinary team works with each patient to understand how pelvic issues are affecting her medically and emotionally.
-Our goal is to provide a care plan that blends traditional medicine with treatment options across a spectrum of services.
-We provide comprehensive evaluation and treatment of pelvic pain that may be caused by fibroids, endometriosis, or organ prolapse.
-We also evaluate and treat incontinence disorders.
-Interventions may include physical therapy, pelvic ultrasound, and surgery, as well as an education
+At Frye Regional Medical Center, our Pelvic Health physical therapists work with each patient to understand how pelvic issues are affecting her medically and emotionally.
+Our goal is to provide an evaluation and treatment plan for pelvic pain that may be caused by:

 Real Solutions for Real Issues

 Nearly every woman experiences some form of pelvic issue in her lifetime, whether it’s discomfort, pain, bleeding, frequent urination, or incontinence.
 Young women may develop endometriosis and uncontrollable menstrual bleeding as early as their teens.
 Women of all ages may have problems with incontinence or pelvic prolapse, especially if they have had more than one child.
 Yet many of the patients that come through our doors have been told by friends, or even by their family physician, that their condition couldn’t be treated.